-Food allergies occur when your body's immune system reacts to a substance in a food, usually a protein, your body sees as harmful.
+Food allergies occur when your body's immune system reacts to a substance in a food, usually a protein, that your body sees as harmful.
 This sets off a chain reaction within your body.
 Symptoms can occur within minutes and can be mild (such as a runny nose or itchy eyes) to severe, and can even be life-threatening.

-A food intolerance is not the same as a food allergy.
+Food intolerance is not the same as a food allergy.
 Different food intolerances have different causes.
 An intolerance occurs when your body is unable to digest a certain component of a food, such as lactose, a sugar found in milk.
 Symptoms of intolerance may be unpleasant, including abdominal cramping or diarrhea, but they are not life-threatening.

 Types of Food Allergies